toliaqat/xenon-wiki/dcp-REST-API.md

 ### ServiceOption.OWNER_SELECTION

-The DCP service host can automatically assign a DCP node as the owner of a new  service instance.
+The Xenon service host can automatically assign a Xenon node as the owner of a new  service instance.
 Given N  service instances  for child  item A, across N nodes, only one of those instances will be routed updates, GETs and will  have its handlers  invoked.
 The other replicas  simply persist